Self-supervised Spatial Reasoning on Multi-View Line Drawings: Experiments and Discussions

+For both the \textit{extension I2P} and \textit{extension P2I} tasks, we need to: 1) create supervised training dataset with different size, ranging from $5,000$ to $40,000$, and 2) create a test set with $1,000$ questions, which is the same number as in the original \textit{I2P} and \textit{P2I} settings.
+We follow the implementation settings as in SPARE3D, and the only change is we increase the potential view number to $20$.

+\textbf{Hyperparameter settings.} We tune the learning rate and batch size for each self-supervised learning method and supervised learning method for all tasks.

+For \textit{T2I}, our contrastive learning network, with either NT-Xent loss or BCE loss, uses a learning rate of $0.00005$, batch size $4$.
+Jigsaw puzzle, Colorization, SimCLR, and RotNet all use learning rate $0.00001$ and batch size $10, 30, 70, 16$, respectively.
+For supervised learning, we follow the hyperparameter settings as in SPARE3D.

+For the \textit{I2P} and \textit{P2I} tasks, the learning rate and batch size for our self-supervised network are $0.00005$ and $4$. \anbang{ For the \textit{extension I2P} and \textit{extension P2I} tasks, the learning rate is $0.00001$, and the batch size are $70$ and $20$ respectively.} For supervised learning, we follow the hyperparameter settings as in SPARE3D.

-\textbf{Details of our network.} For our method, we use VGG-16 network as the backbone for image feature extraction.
-The size of input line drawings are $200 \times 200 \times 3$.
+\textbf{Details of the two proposed self-supervised networks.} For both our contrastive learning method and self-supervised method, we use the VGG-16 network as the backbone for image feature extraction, and parameters keep the same.
+Note that for the contrastive learning network using NT-Xent loss, we use $a_{1}, b_{1}, a_{2}, b_{2}$ as the latent vectors. $a_{1}, b_{1}$ and $a_{2}, b_{2}$ are considered as positive pairs, while other remaining pairs, including the pairs within the batch, are negative.
+The value of $C$ is set to be $18,432$ (by flattening the $6 \times 6 \times 512$ feature map).
+The value of $K$ is set to be $4096$, the same as in the SPARE3D paper.
+The size of input line drawings is $200 \times 200 \times 3$.
 The output of the last convolutional layer is a $6 \times 6 \times 512$ feature map.
-The value of $C$ is set to be $18,432$ (by flattening the $6 \times 6 \times 512$ feature map).
-The value of $K$ is set to be $4096$, same as in the SPARE3D paper.